The Anderson Family: Full Research

 Two of Robert Jnr.'s other children, Helen (Nell) and Arthur Harold , sailed separately to New Zealand in 1921, Helen on the Shaw Savill ship Pakeha (leaving Southampton on 16 June 1921) and Arthur Harold on the Ionic (leaving Southampton on 20 October 1921).
 Helen stayed in New Zealand, initially running a shop in Wanganui selling porcelain, and then marrying Harrison Walter Handley, a school teacher, in 1932; she was then 53 years old and her husband only 35 and according to family lore she had to be persuaded, with some reluctance, to join her husband on her wedding night!
 Helen and Harrison settled in New Plymouth and my mother, sister and I used to visit them during our regular trips to New Plymouth.
 I remember "Aunt Nell" as a dour but kindly lady who was never to be seen without wearing a hat, even when relaxing in her own house.
 It was she who gave me a book of common prayer that had belonged to her mother, Martha.
 Helen died in New Plymouth in 1960 and Harrison in 1970.
 Helen's brother, Arthur Harold ran a motor engineering business in Wanganui before returning to live permanently in England in about 1924.
 Another brother, William Walter went with his family to New Zealand in about 1930 but sadly he took his own life in Riccarton in 1931, having suffered from shell shock as a result of first world war service, and his wife and daughter then returned to the U.K.

 After the death of Robert Jnr., his wife, Martha, also emigrated to New Zealand, in 1926, accompanied by her daughter Margaret Eliza.
 They sailed on the New Zealand Shipping Company ship Rimutaka (leaving Southampton on 17 July 1926).
 Martha died of stomach cancer soon after her arrival in New Zealand, on 17 April 1927, in the Porirua mental hospital, at the age of 75.
-Her death certificate gives her maiden name incorrectly as Hitchcock.
+Her death certificate gives her mother's maiden surname incorrectly as Hitchcock - this was in fact her surname after marrying her second husband, Henry Hitchcock.
 Martha was buried in the Aramoho cemetery in Wanganui.
 She was not remembered with much fondness by her grandchild, my aunt Jean, who found her something of “an old tartar”.

 In 1930, Margaret Eliza gave birth to a son, Albert Leigh Christie, fathered by William Henry Christie.
 At the time she was employed in Wanganui as housekeeper to William and his disabled wife.
 The couple adopted Albert Leigh and Margaret Eliza had no further contact with him.
 She later moved to Palmerston North and for a long time was the companion/ housekeeper to a wealthy spinster, Miss Russell.
 The large house where they resided had huge gardens, including a tarmac tennis court that I remember playing on.
 Aunt Mag or Peggy, as we called her, used to come and stay with my family from time to time, including a period of six months when she shared a bedroom with my sister, who recalls that she spent much of her time crocheting egg cup covers and other items.
 She was always very good natured and friendly, well liked by my sister and me, and my father always had a soft spot for her.
 In 1961, she came back to the UK for several months, staying with her brother Arthur Harold and his wife Violet in Stanmore.
 The last time I saw her was in December 1974 when Liz, myself and our baby Richard visited her in the flat where she lived alone in Palmerston North.
 Liz always laughs when she recalls us being offered a blackcurrant nip that Aunt Mag obviously thought was the height of decadence .
 Margaret Eliza left an estate of about $1500 when she died intestate in 1979 and her solicitor then spent about $1000 of this identifying and contacting all her living nieces and nephews in NZ and the UK.
 Over 30 of us were beneficiaries of her estate and I well remember receiving a cheque for my share, a handsome sum of around £3.
 I wanted to frame the cheque but Liz persuaded me that this would be in poor taste!!
 My cousin, John Anderson, has, in recent years, traced and made contact with Albert Leigh Christie (or Leigh as he is called) and met him and his wife, Phillipa, and their family.
 Sadly, Leigh knew nothing about Margaret Eliza being his mother until his middle sixties and, of course, never met her.
 He has now visited Kelvin Grove Cemetery in Palmerston North, where Margaret Eliza's ashes were scattered, to pay homage to her and is very pleased to have finally met his previously unknown Anderson cousins.